Configure Contentful

 How does the Optimizely app affect my Contentful environment?

-The app needs to create a content type called the variation container.
-The variation container is a custom type that uses a custom editor interface inside the web app and collates data from Optimizely and Contentful.
+The app creates a custom content type called a variation container.
+The variation container uses a custom editor interface to combine data from Optimizely and Contentful.

 Additional information